 Larsen K, Hansen TB, Soballe K, Kehlet H. Patient reported outcome after fasttrack knee arthroplasty.
 Knee Surg Sports Traumatol Arthrosc.
 2012 Jun;20(6):112835.

-Adipose-derived Stem Cells
+Adipose-derived Progenitor Cells

 The Lipogems procedure uses cutting-edge technology that gently processes your body’s own fat tissue in order to, amongst other things, cushion and support areas of injury or damage as your body heals itself.
 Lipogems is injected precisely into areas of the body in order to help establish an environment conducive to tissue healing and repair.
 Lipogems tends to stay in the area where it is injected instead of being reabsorbed by the body, allowing your body to maximize the benefits of Lipogems for an extended period of time.
 As part of this overall process, Lipogems provides cushioning and structural support to your body’s tissues wherever it is injected.